Chun5/works/index.rst

 ::

-  The key is a rich and elaborated repository, as well as the program design of the bot.
+  The key points of an intelligent chat bot are a rich and elaborated repository, as well as the program/code design of the bot.